 Management believes the Company maintains reasonable estimates based on prior experience; however, many factors contribute to changes in estimates of contract costs.
 Accordingly, estimates made with respect to uncompleted projects are subject to change as each project progresses and better estimates of contract costs become available.
 All contract costs are recorded as incurred, and revisions to estimated total costs are reflected as soon as the obligation to perform is determined.
 Provisions are recognized for the full amount of estimated losses on uncompleted contracts whenever evidence indicates that the estimated total cost of a contract exceeds its estimated total revenue, regardless of the stage of completion.
-When the Company incurs additional costs related to work performed by subcontractors, the Company may be able to utilize contractual provisions to back charge the subcontractors for those costs.
+When the Company incurs additional costs related to work performed by subcontractors, the Company may be able to utilize contract and provisions to back charge the subcontractors for those costs.
 A reduction to costs related to back charges is recognized when estimated recovery is probable and the amount can be reasonably estimated.
 Contract costs consist of (i) direct costs on contracts, including labor, materials, and amounts payable to subcontractors and (ii) indirect costs related to contract performance, such as insurance, employee benefits, and equipment (primarily depreciation, fuel, maintenance and repairs).

 Progress toward completion is estimated using the input method, measured by the relationship of total cost incurred through the measurement date to total estimated costs required to complete the project (cost-to-cost method).
 The Company believes this method best depicts the transfer of goods and services to the customer because it represents satisfaction of the Company's performance obligation under the contract, which occurs as the Company incurs costs.
 The Company measures percentage of completion based on the performance of a single performance obligation under its construction projects.
 Each of the Company's construction contracts represents a single performance obligation to complete a defined construction project.
-This is because goods and services promised for delivery to a customer are not distinct, as the customer cannot benefit from any individual portion of the services on its own.
-All deliverables under a contract are part of a project defined by a customer and represent a series of integrated goods and services that have the same pattern of delivery to the customer and use the same measure of progress toward satisfaction of the performance obligation as the customer's asset is created or enhanced by the Company.
+This is because goods and services promised for delivery to a customer are not distinct, as the customer benefit from any individual portion of the services on its own.
+All deliverables under a contract are part of a project defined by a customer and represent a series of integrated goods and services for or enhanced by the Company.
 The Company's obligation is not satisfied until the entire project is complete.